-The case stemmed from a Louisiana statute which prohibited persons, corporations and other entities from dealing with “marine insurance companies that have not complied with law.”
+The case stemmed from a Louisiana statute that prohibited persons, corporations, and other entities from dealing with “marine insurance companies that have not complied with the law.”
 The purpose of this statute was to prevent fraud when dealing with out-of-state marine insurance companies and it required that such companies acquire an appointed agent within the State.

 The State of Louisiana filed a complaint to a court, claiming that Allgeyer violated this law in three separate counts.
 Allgeyer and the defense team immediately challenged this law, claiming it violated the Fourteenth Amendment by stripping Allgeyer of property without due process.

 The case went to trial and judgment went in favor of Allgeyer in Orleans Parish Court.
 After an appeal to the Supreme Court of Louisiana, the judgment was overturning the decision, deciding that Allgeyer was indeed guilty of one of those three counts.
 The defendant finally brought the case to the Supreme Court of the United States.
 The Court unanimously agreed with Allgeyer on the grounds of the Fourteenth Amendment and the decision was reversed yet again.